recursehex/Hybrid/docs/memory/heap_allocation.md

 - `free` is compile-time checked, so double frees and any subsequent use of a manually released value both emit diagnostics to prevent use-after-free bugs.
 - `new` requires an ARC-managed reference type.
 Attempting `new` on smart-pointer wrappers emits a diagnostic.
 - Array allocations expect a single length expression; negative lengths are rejected.

+> [!CAUTION]
+> Attempting to use `free` on stack locals or smart pointers is rejected at compile time, so use it only on objects created with `new`.

 ## Examples